Late Rent Notices – By State

 A well-formatted late rent notice should clearly state the issue of overdue rent and the expectations you have for the tenant to resolve it.
 At a minimum, every late rent notice should include the following elements.

-State the tenant’s full name as it appears on the lease.
+List yourself as the landlord and include your address.
+State the tenant’s full name as it appears on the lease, adding any additional tenants as needed.
 Include the complete rental property address (unit number, street, city, and ZIP code).
+This makes it clear what rent is in arrears.

 2. Clear Statement of Non-Payment